Jimenaaaaaa/Mochica-ecommerce-front/README.md

 ## Technologies Used

 - Front-end: React-Redux, Firebase for image storage, and Sass for styling.
-- Back-end: MongoDB for data storage, Mongoose and Node.js.
+- Back-end: MongoDB for data storage, Express and Node.js.

 ## Getting Started